What's New

 Project & scaffolding

-fastman new my-api --pattern=feature --database=postgresql
+fastman create my-api --pattern=feature --database=postgresql

 fastman make:feature users --crud